 So, Android engineers can use both languages when building a mobile product as well as migrate their applications from Java to Kotlin.

 Even if you have a large Java-based project with millions of code lines, you can easily convert it to one file at a time and you’ll see everything still successfully compiling.
 Here in BLAKIT, we write our code in Kotlin and use Java only for maintaining old projects.

 The standard library is small and tight: it consists mostly of focused extensions to the Java standard library.
 Heavy use of compile-time inlining means functional constructs like pipelines of map/filter/reduce compile similarly to an imperative version of the same code.

-JetBrains is constantly improving the language.
-It’s committed to the project, has a large and highly competent team working on it, has a stable business model and is even converting parts of their own flagship product to use it.
+JetBrains is constantly improving its language.
+It’s committed to the project, has a large and highly competent team working on it, has a stable business model, and is even converting parts of its own flagship product to use it.

 7. Kotlin suits for the multi-platform development

 What’s more, the founders added Gradle support so that you can write Gradle files in it.
 They are actively developing Kotlin/Native, which allows building iOS applications.
 This way, you can even write native apps in this language, too.

 The developers integrated into the semantics the principles that prevent a variety of common mistakes usually happening during the program execution.
 Another reason for Kotlin’s higher-level safety (compared to Java) lies in its benefits.

 Being more fault-proof, the app will become easier and cheaper to maintain.
 It also facilitates faster development because it is much more concise — rough estimates show that it can cut as much as 40% lines of code compared to Java.

 Fewer lines of code = less time spent on coding = less money spent on development.
 Oh, and there’s an automatic Kotlin-to-Java converter, too, which you can find here.